EricRovell/rational/README.md

 ## Tests

-To run tests use the `npm run test` command.
+To run the tests use the `npm run test` command.